ellakoa/postcard-poem/content/posts/bee-shenanigans.md

   We hope you have all had a good summer.
   Postcard Poems is taking a holiday, posts will resume in two weeks.
-  In the meantime enjoy some bee shenanigans, or maybe scroll through and revisit some past posts while we are away.
+  In the meantime enjoy some bee shenanigans, or maybe scroll through and revisit some past posts while we are away. xxx
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-